Prediction interval: Contrast with confidence intervals

 In the formula for the predictive confidence interval no mention is made of the unobservable parameters μ and σ of population mean and standard deviation – the observed sample statistics $\overline{X}_n$ and $S_n$ of sample mean and standard deviation are used, and what is estimated is the outcome of future samples.

 When considering prediction intervals, rather than using sample statistics as estimators of population parameters and applying confidence intervals to these estimates, one considers "the next sample" $X_{n+1}$ as itself a statistic, and computes its sampling distribution.

 In parameter confidence intervals, one estimates population parameters; if one wishes to interpret this as prediction of the next sample, one models "the next sample" as a draw from this estimated population, using the (estimated) population distribution.
 By contrast, in predictive confidence intervals, one uses the sampling distribution of (a statistic of) a sample of n or n + 1 observations from such a population, and the population distribution is not directly used, though the assumption about its form (though not the values of its parameters) is used in computing the sampling distribution.

 In regression analysis

+In the middle, the fitted straight line represents the best balance between the points above and below this line.
+The dotted straight lines represent the two extreme lines, considering only the variation in the slope.
+The inner curves represent the estimated range of values considering the variation in both slope and intercept.
+The outer curves represent a prediction for a new measurement.

 A common application of prediction intervals is to regression analysis.

 Suppose the data is being modeled by a straight line (simple linear regression):